Intuitive… Workout? What?

 However, this method of intuative exercise is sustainable and life-generating, just like eating.

-When one reaches a high degree of comfort in the gym, one may just be looking to simply enjoy practicing without having to “prove” their ability through any arbitary social standards, race or competition based event.
+Simply enjoy practicing movements, lifts, circuits, and flows, without having to “prove” your ability through any arbitrary social standards, race or competition based event.

 So, why intuitive exercise?

-Society has forced a goal driven mentality and “standard” within the fitness world — necessary yes, but there is growth and development in the abilty to know and serve your body’s needs at that time, self-directed and self-serving.
+Society has forced a goal driven mentality and “standard” within the fitness world — necessary yes, but there is always room for growth and development in the ability to know and serve your body’s needs at that time.
+The wisdom comes from being self-directed and self-serving.
 It’s no longer then a matter of needing others, be it a group fitness class, fitness celebrity, to tell you what the next best thing is.

-To maintain a holistic relationship between the body, mind and spirit, become your own pro through intuative exercise.
+Intuitive exercise to maintain a holistic relationship between the body, mind and spirit.

 Methods & Tactics: